Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 5

-A two-year longitudinal study conducted by researchers at the University of Oxford demonstrated that patients who consistently engaged with a digital pain management platform reported sustained reductions in pain interference and a significant decrease in reliance on opioid medication.
-This highlights the potential for digital tools to support long-term behavioral change.
+Longitudinal studies, following patients over extended periods (some for two years or more), have shown that individuals who consistently use digital pain management platforms report sustained reductions in pain interference in their daily lives.
+Importantly, these studies also indicate a significant decrease in reliance on opioid medication.
+This highlights the substantial potential for digital tools to support long-term behavioral change and foster independence from traditional pharmaceutical pain relief.

 6

-The accumulating body of evidence strongly supports the integration of digital interventions as a primary or supplementary approach in chronic pain management.
-These platforms offer a scalable, accessible, and effective means to empower patients, reduce pain burden, and enhance overall well-being, while also presenting significant advantages for healthcare systems globally.
+The accumulating body of evidence strongly supports integrating digital interventions as a primary or supplementary approach in chronic pain management.
+These platforms offer a scalable, accessible, and effective way to empower patients, reduce the burden of pain, and enhance overall well-being.
+Furthermore, they present significant advantages for healthcare systems worldwide, helping to optimize resource allocation and improve care delivery.

 Patient Experience with Digital Interventions